SystemsApproach/ops/intro.rst

   majority of configuration involves initiating software parameters, which is more readily automated.

-* Cloud native implies a set best-practices for addressing many of the FCAPS requirements, especially as they relate to availability and performance, both of which are achieved through horizontal scaling.
+* Cloud native implies a set of best-practices for addressing many of the FCAPS requirements, especially as they relate to availability and performance, both of which are achieved through horizontal scaling.
 Secure communication is also typically built into cloud RPC mechanisms.